Travel Postcard: 48 hours in Helsinki, 2012 World Design Capital

 2 p.m. - From Kauppatori, catch a 15-minute ferry to Suomenlinna, an 18th century UNESCO-listed sea fortress built on an island chain.

 Before you board, pick up some snacks at the Kauppatori market hall.
-Suomenlinna is a favorite picnic spot for locals, although it does have some upscale restaurants and a brewery.
+Suomenlinna is a favourite picnic spot for locals, although it does have some upscale restaurants and a brewery.

 6 p.m. - After returning to Kauppatori, take the No. 3 tram towards Kaivopuisto for an architectural tour.